carpentries-incubator/twitter-with-twarc/_episodes/07-search-filter.md

 # Twarc Search Command

-Returns pre-existing tweets from the past 7 days that match a given query.
+Returns tweets posted during the past 7 days that match a given query.

 Let's make a new cell in our Notebook and run a search command.
 Remember that we need to specify an output file.
 It is optional to use the `>` sign to signify the output file.

+Earlier we searched for 500 posts for #catsofinstagram.
+Now let's look for 2000.

 ~~~
-!twarc2 search --limit 500 "(#catsofinstagram)" hashtag_cats.jsonl
+!twarc2 search --limit 2000 "(#catsofinstagram)" hashtag_cats.jsonl
 ~~~
-{: .source}
+{: .bash}

 ![image "the output from two twarc searches"](../fig/cats.png){: .image-with-shadow}

 This command will search for any recent tweets that contain #catsofinstagram.
-Twarc tells me that I hit my limit of 500 after checking back in after a few hours.
+Twarc tells me that I hit my limit of 2000 after checking back in after a few minutes.

 We can use the visual indicator to confirm the limit of our second search.
-We may also open the file and see if we have something less than 5000 tweets or 6 days worth.
+We may also open the file and see if we have something less than 2,000 tweets or 6 days worth.
+For this hashtag, you will probably hit your limit.

-If you want to go back as far in time as the Twitter API allows (6 days typically), you can simultaneously tighten up your search parameters and keep your `--limit` value low.
+If you want to go back as far in time as the Twitter API allows (6 days typically), and NOT eat up too much of your monthly quota, you can simultaneously tighten up your search parameters and keep your `--limit` value low.

 ~~~